Health Advice For East Africa

 Kenya is malaria-endemic, especially in low-altitude areas.
 Insect repellents containing DEET are useful; wear protective clothing; sleep under mosquito nets.
 If recommended by your healthcare provider, consider antimalarial medication.

 Comprehensive travel insurance is quite necessary.
 This insurance policy must cover medical emergencies and evacuation.
-Kenya has good health facilities, but one should be prepared for any eventuality.
+Though Kenya enjoys good health facilities, one should be prepared for any eventuality.

 Health Services.

-Nairobi and major towns have well-equipped hospitals.
-For remote areas, prepare with a comprehensive first-aid kit and know where the nearest health facilities are.
+There are well-equipped hospitals in Nairobi and major towns.
+For the remote areas, be prepared well in advance with a comprehensive first-aid kit, and know where the closest health facilities are.

 Food and Water Safety.

 Bottled or boiled water; well-cooked foods.
-Avoid street foods to prevent foodborne illness.
+To prevent foodborne illness, avoid street foods.

 Altitude Sickness.